 Losing a loved one can be a devastating experience.
 The devastation can be made much worse when your loved one was taken from you because of someone else’s careless, reckless, or malicious conduct.
-When you believe another person or business was responsible for your loved one’s death, call a Maui personal injury attorney with significant experience in wrongful death cases.
+When you believe another person or business was responsible for your loved one’s death, call a Maui wrongful death attorney with significant experience in wrongful death cases.

 When a person’s death is the result of another individual’s actions, it may amount to a crime.

 Whether or not someone is charged with a crime, however, depends on a police investigation and the prosecutor’s discretion.
 It is not up to you or your family.

 Whether or not your relative’s death is prosecuted as a crime, your family and the relative’s estate may have the right to file a civil wrongful death lawsuit and obtain compensation from the person or entity that is responsible for the death.